Types of Work Injuries in Virginia

 We’ve obtained benefits and settlements for workers that have suffered rotator cuff injuries, shoulder bursitis, and dislocated shoulders.

 If you hurt your shoulder on the job, seek medical attention immediately then contact an attorney to discuss your workers compensation eligibility.
-Click here for more information about shoulder injuries on the job.

 Under Virginia law employees who are hurt on the job are entitled to workers compensation benefits to cover their medical care and other costs related to their injury, including wage loss.

 Depending on the severity of your injury you may also be eligible for Social Security Disability benefits if you’re unable to return to work.

 Additionally, our law firm offers advice and guidance to the family members of individuals who have lost a loved one in a fatal workplace accident.